 repeatedly.
 See their resources page for links to similar sites.

 American male and female voices.
 Based in Pasadena USA.

-whole King James Bible in audio for you to listen to online.
-The
+King James Bible in audio for listening online, narrator

 first chapter of Genesis at 170wpm, which is slow for listening but